zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/10-maintaining-clusters/02-rolling-restarts.md

 The rolling restart cluster maintenance process involves shutting down and updating nodes one at a time (while the other nodes are running) until they're all updated.
 It maximizes uptime while you update your cluster.
 Rolling restarts can be used in container and image based environments.

-> **Note:** Rolling restart does not include concepts for blue-green (separate, but identical environments) architectures, as these concepts specifically address multi-cluster style developments.

 Here are the rolling restart steps:

 1. Shut down one cluster node (JVM instance).